Universality of the Homotopy Interleaving Distance: Background

-Similarly, homotopy Kan extensions are analogues of Kan extensions which are invariant under weak equivalences of diagrams: For a functor $F\colon \I\to \J$, let $\Lan_F\colon \Top^\I\to \Top^\J$ denote the left Kan extension along $F$.
-(Later, when $F$ is clear from context, we will sometimes write $\Lan_F$ as $\Lan_\J$.)
-We define the \emph{homotopy left Kan extension} to be the total left derived functor of $\Lan_F$.
-As above, $\Lan_F Q$ computes the homotopy left Kan extension.
+For a functor $F\colon \I\to \J$, we define the \emph{homotopy left Kan extension} to be the total left derived functor of $\Lan_F\colon \Top^\I\to \Top^\J$.
+As with homotopy colimits, $\Lan_F \circ Q$ computes the homotopy left Kan extension.
+Moreover, the homotopy left Kan extension can be given explicitly at each index as a homotopy colimit, via a formula analogous to \cref{Eq:LKE_Pointwise}; see, e.g., \cite[Proposition 1.14]{cisinski2009locally}.

-It is often useful to have an explicit formula for the homotopy colimit.
-In fact, early work took the following such formula as the definition of homotopy colimit: Define by

-where for a small category $\C$, $\N(\C)$ denotes the classifying space of $\C$, i.e., the geometric realization of the nerve, and $a\downarrow \I$ denotes a comma category.
-To parse \eqref{Eq:Hocolim}, note that any morphism $a\to b$ in $\I$ induces a map and also a map As the morphism $a\to b$ varies, the collection of all such pairs of maps induces the two maps whose coequalizer we take in \eqref{Eq:Hocolim}.